drosibel/Querying-School-data-analysis/README.md

 ## 🛠️ Technologies

-   -SQL
+- SQL
-   -Compatible with SQLite, PostgreSQL, or similar RDBMS
+- Compatible with SQLite, PostgreSQL, or similar RDBMS

 ## 🚀 How to Use

 These queries can be executed on a relational database that includes the following tables:
--schools
+- schools
--districts
+- districts
--expenditures
+- expenditures
--graduation_rates
+- graduation_rates
--staff_evaluations
+- staff_evaluations